 White Mountain is apart of the Green River Formation which was formed by Lake Gosiute over 30 million years ago.
 If you search the base of White Mountain, you may be able to find shells from another era.

-Located in the Upper Wasatch formation, the White Mountain Petroglyphs are a permanent reminder of the American Indians that called Sweetwater County home.
-With a 300-foot cliff face as their canvas, the area’s earliest-known human inhabitants created rock art that tells the stories of a time when bison and elk hunts were a way of life.
+Located in the Upper Wasatch formation, the White Mountain Petroglyphs are a permanent reminder of the Native Americans that called Sweetwater County home.
+With a 300-foot cliff face as their canvas, the area’s earliest-known human inhabitants created rock art that tells the stories of another time.

 Head up U.S. 191 about 10 miles north of Rock Springs.
 Turn right at CR 4-18 (at the sign that reads Petroglyphs, Sand Dunes, Boar’s Tusk), then left at CR 4-17, and drive about 14 miles on the dirt road until you reach the White Mountain Petroglyphs sign.
 Turn left onto the rougher dirt road and drive about 2 miles until you reach the BLM parking lot.
 From here, you’re on foot for ¼ mile on a packed foot trail to the petroglyphs.

 Disclaimer: This is a true “off the grid experience” cell service is limited!
-Make sure you have extra water, and a high-clearance, 4 wheel-drive vehicle with thick tires (and a spare tire) to traverse the dirt roads.
+Make sure you have extra water, and a high-clearance, four-wheel-drive vehicle with thick tires (and a spare tire) to traverse the dirt roads.
 Let someone know where you are headed and when you plan to return.